JamesIves/github-pages-deploy-action/README.md

 ---

-### Additional Build Files 📁

-This action maintains the full Git history of the deployment branch.
-Therefore if you're using a custom domain and require a `CNAME` file, or if you require the use of a `.nojekyll` file, you can safely commit these files directly into deployment branch without them being overridden after each deployment.

----

 ### Using an SSH Deploy Key 🔑

 If you'd prefer to use an SSH deploy key as opposed to a token you must first generate a new SSH key by running the following terminal command, replacing the email with one connected to your GitHub account.